St Giles in the Fields: HMS Indefatigable White Ensign

 St Giles in the Fields is the custodian of the White Ensign flown by HMS Indefatigable at the taking of the Japanese surrender in Tokyo Bay on 5 September 1945.
 HMS Indefatigable was the adopted ship of Metropolitan Borough of Holborn.
-Following a request by the HMS Indefatigable association in 1989 the London Borough of Camden (which had succeeded the Holborn in 1965) agreed the laying up of the ensign in St Giles in the presence of the ship's company from the Second World War.
+Following a request by the HMS Indefatigable association in 1989 the London Borough of Camden (which had succeeded the Borough of Holborn in 1965) agreed the laying up of the ensign in St Giles in the presence of the ship's company from the Second World War.